-Over a wide area 10 to 20 cm of snow. has fallen in the last few days.
-Up to 2000 m and above rain has fallen.
+Over a wide area 5 to 10 cm of snow, and even more in some localities, will fall until the early morning.
+Rain below approximately 1800 m.
 The fresh snow is bonding quite well with the old snowpack.
-The wind has transported only a little snow.
-The small wind slabs are lying on soft layers on very steep shady slopes at elevated altitudes.
+The wind will transport only a little snow.
 Isolated avalanche prone weak layers exist in the bottom section of the old snowpack on shady slopes.
 Here individual wet slab avalanches are possible as the penetration by moisture increases.
 This applies especially in areas close to the tree line.
 The snowpack will be wet all the way through at intermediate altitudes.
-Outgoing longwave radiation during the night will be barely evident.
 At low altitude hardly any snow is lying.